wavefrontHQ/docs/pages/doc/logging_logs_settings.md

 summary: Learn how you can customize logs settings from the Organization Settings page.
 ---

-As a user with **Accounts** permission, you can map metrics tags to logs tags, traces tags to logs tags, and customize the time window you see on a chart or Traces Browser when you drill into logs from a chart and trace.
+As a user with the **Accounts** permission, you can map metrics tags to logs tags, traces tags to logs tags, and customize the time window you see on a chart or Traces Browser when you drill into logs from a chart and trace.

 ## Map Tags